Does your dog suffer from allergies, itchy skin, chewed up feet or gooey ears?

 If your dog’s allergies are caused by leaky gut, it’s short sighted – and ultimately dangerous – to treat his skin conditions with antibiotic creams and steroids.
 It’s also a terrible idea to feed your dog prescription allergy diets because they’re loaded with carbohydrates and preservatives, which will only harm the microbiome and worsen the leaky gut.

 If you really want to rid your dog of his allergies for good, stop treating his skin and immune system – and start treating his gut!

 10 Steps To Help Prevent And Repair Leaky Gut:

 - Stop the drugs and medications: Find a good holistic or homeopathic vet who can get your dog off the toxic flea meds and drugs.
 They all damage your dog’s gut.
-Click here to learn more about the dangers of these products.
+Find out how to get rid of fleas naturally …

 - Never give an unnecessary vaccine: Once an adult dog has responded to a vaccine, research shows he doesn’t need any more.
 Instead of revaccinating, ask your vet to run a titer test first to see if he needs that vaccine (chances are, he’s already protected and doesn’t).
 Click here for more information on titer testing.

 - Reduce your dog’s stress: If he’s home alone, get him a companion or take him to daycare.

 - Stop feeding kibble: Kibbles require at least 30% carbohydrate to hold them together.
 Carbohydrates fuel harmful bacteria, so a fresh, raw diet is a better option.
 Grains also contain lectins, which irritate the gut.

 If you must feed grains, make sure they’re sprouted grains (but only once your dog’s gut is healed and his allergy symptoms are gone).